 Measurable: the sales people are supposed to increase their closing ratio from 45% to 60% and the delivery time improved to 12 hours from the initial 72hours

-Attainable: I will conduct a survey to find out what both the clients and the sales team think about the idea and implement it as soon as the idea is passed as valid
+Attainable: I will conduct a survey to find out what both the clients and the sales team think about the idea.
+I will implement it as soon as the idea passes as valid.

 Relevant: increasing the number of motorbikes and pickups that will do courier services for us will help make the plan a success